kannanvijayan-zz/Thoughts/binjs_part1.md

 The original Java spec required heavy verification of a loaded class file.
 The classes, class structure, functions, function signatures, and foreign interface use must be verified across the class file.
-Methods must have their bytecode verified for stack and type consistency, dependent class files may also be loaded and recursively verified.
+Methods must have their bytecode verified for stack and type consistency, and dependent class files may also be loaded and recursively verified.

 Java's issues are mitigated by its binary format that allows parsers to